Wal-Mart and allies in face-off with Apple Pay over mobile payments

-The difficulty of the task became clear this week when drugstore chains CVS Health Corp (CVS.N) and Rite Aid (RAD.N), in a move apparently aimed at shoring up the retailers’ pay system, stopped accepting payments on Apple Inc’s (AAPL.O) iPhones.
+The difficulty of the task became clear this week when drugstore chains CVS Health Corp and Rite Aid, in a move apparently aimed at shoring up the retailers’ pay system, stopped accepting payments on Apple Inc’s iPhones.
 That prompted consumers to complain that they were being denied a user-friendly payment option.

 The “skirmish,” as Apple CEO Tim Cook put it this week, is the latest dispute to emerge from the Byzantine world of payment systems, which is dominated by banks and credit card firms.